 Now that you have added a data store to Satori, it's now time to test the connection.

-To test that Satori and your data store are connected perform the following steps:
+To test that you and your data client, the Satori platform, and your data store are all connected perform the following steps:

 - Run a query on the data store.